 Required Notice To End a Month-to-Month Rental in Maryland

-Maryland lets a landlord terminate a month-to-month lease with at least 60 days of advance notice, written notice only.
-A tenant, however, may terminate a month-to-month lease with 30 days of advance notice, which may be verbal.
+Maryland lets a landlord end a month-to-month lease with at least 60 days of advance notice, written notice only.
+A tenant, however, may end a month-to-month lease with 30 days of advance notice, which may be verbal.

 Required Notice To Raise the Rent on a Maryland Month-to-Month Lease

-Maryland requires that notice for a rental increase be delivered in writing, but doesn’t specify a particular timeframe for that notice.
-This means in most cases it’s reasonable for a landlord to keep the same standard advance notice provided for termination or other major lease changes, which in Maryland is 60 days.
+Maryland doesn’t set a specific timeframe for rent increases.
+This means in most cases it’s reasonable for a landlord to keep the same standard advance notice provided for termination or other major lease changes.
+In Maryland, this is 60 days.

 Eviction in Maryland Month-to-Month Rentals

-Maryland tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+Maryland tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in Maryland typically take one to five months.

 For more information on the eviction process in Maryland, click here.